Nico Hoerner Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 10th-ranked team ERA across all MLB pitching staffs (4.01).
+- The pitching staff for the Brewers has a collective 8.8 K/9, which ranks 15th in MLB.

-- Brewers pitchers combine to rank 23rd in baseball in home runs allowed (166 total, 1.3 per game).
+- The Brewers have a 4.00 team ERA that ranks 10th across all MLB pitching staffs.

-- Miley makes the start for the Brewers, his 18th of the season.
-He is 6-3 with a 3.18 ERA and 59 strikeouts through 87 2/3 innings pitched.
+- The Brewers rank 22nd in baseball in home runs surrendered (168 total, 1.3 per game).

-- In his last outing on Wednesday against the Minnesota Twins, the left-hander threw five innings, allowing three earned runs while surrendering five hits.
+- Burnes looks for his 10th win when he makes the start for the Brewers, his 27th of the season.
+He is 9-6 with a 3.65 ERA and 160 strikeouts in 158 2/3 innings pitched.

-- In 17 games this season, the 36-year-old has amassed an ERA of 3.18, with 6.1 strikeouts per nine innings.
-Opponents are hitting .235 against him.
+- His most recent time out came on Wednesday against the Minnesota Twins, when the righty went six innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.